[Analysis] What are political implications of the ECB monetary austerity?

 "Our worst foes are not belligerent circumstances but wavering spirits," she said, citing the early 20th century American author Helen Keller.
 "Faced with more persistent inflation, we cannot waver."

 But further rate hikes are not without risks.
-By squeezing the money supply, job losses will increase, wages will decline, mortgages will become pricier, and investments in necessary climate policies will be hindered.
+It has already caused bank collapses.
+And by squeezing the money supply, job losses will increase, wages will decline, mortgages will become pricier, and investments in necessary climate policies will be hindered.
 What is more: a growing body of research shows that current inflation is driven by profits, not wages.

 In the Financial Times (4 July), Andy Haldane, the former chief economist of the Bank of England, warned that today's "monetary austerity"-- like fiscal austerity in the 2010s — would mean "sacrificing many thousands of jobs for negligible benefit."